scala-ide/docs/helium/index.rst

 Scala IDE Helium
 ================

 Helium is the code name of the future Scala IDE release.
-This documentation is the starting point to discover all about the new features already available in the `latest Helium's nightly build`__.
+This documentation is the starting point to discover all about the new features already available in the latest `Helium's nightly`__.

 __ http://scala-ide.org/download/nightly.html